ibrugnolli/panw_pa_rn_meraki_integration/README.md

 A) Enhanced Security

 Meraki MX provide a legacy SD-WAN and very basic security (like stateful firewall, content filtering, and IPS).
-But Prisma Access offers enterprise-grade, next-gen security capabilities, such as:
+But Prisma Access offers best in class, enterprise-grade, next-gen security capabilities, such as:

 1. Advanced Threat Prevention (ATP)
 2. Cloud-based URL filtering with real-time updates
 3. Data Loss Prevention (DLP)
 4. Zero Trust Network Access (ZTNA)
+So, traffic from Meraki MX can be routed to Prisma Access for deep inspection and policy enforcement.

 B) Cloud-Native Security for Remote and Branch Users